Terradue/doc-tep-geohazards/source/tutorials/dsm-opt.rst

 * **Sentinel-2 band:** Specify the Sentinel-2 band used for matching.
 The option *B04* is recommended since the red band is also used for band to band co-registration by ESA.
 * **Sentinel-2 tile:** The tile code for this scene is *59GQP*.
 * **Temporal matching range:** For this use case we will use the **Split date** parameter in which case all possible pairs are formed and the **Temporal matching range** will be ignored.
-* **Split date:** We will set the parameter to the date of the earthquake which is *2016-11-13T11:02:00* (yyyy-MM-ddTHH:mm:ss, UTC time).
+* **Split date:** We will set the parameter to the date of the earthquake which is *2016-11-13* (UTC time).
 Consequently the service will match all scenes before this date with all scenes after this date.
 * **Window size:** The parameter controls the size of the template used for matching among the input images.
 Leave it at the default value of *3* which results in a 7x7 window size.
 * **Decorrelation threshold:** We will slightly increase this threshold to *0.33*.
 * **Spatial matching range:** Defines the search range in pixel for finding matches.
 The horizontal offsets for this event reached 10 m and more and we should provide some additional tolerance for possible co-registration offsets.
 So set the value to *3*.